dwright37/dwright37.github.io/_pages/about.md

   - /about.html
 ---

 I'm a Postdoc at the University of Copenhagen researching sustainable machine learning and fact checking of science.
 Previously I was a PhD Fellow in the [CopeNLU group](https://copenlu.github.io/) where I worked on automated fact checking, automatic understanding and analysis of science communication, and domain adaptation.
 I received my master's degree from University of California, San Diego, and have worked at IBM Research and the Allen Institute for Artificial Intelligence on the Semantic Scholar project.
-Outside of NLP I climb rocks and play dungeons and dragons :dragon_face: and dance games :arrow_left::arrow_down::arrow_up::arrow_right:.
+I also write sometimes on [substack](https://dustinwright.substack.com/).
+Outside of science I like making music and playing dungeons and dragons :dragon_face: and rhythm games :arrow_left::arrow_down::arrow_up::arrow_right:.

 News
 ========